Faster Verified Explanations for Neural Networks: Introduction

 However, despite their theoretical appeal, optimal robust explanations are difficult to scale beyond small neural networks with tens of non-linear activations or low-dimensional input spaces~\cite{Wu23, Wu24}.
-Indeed, the computation of optimal robust explanations requires repeatedly querying neural network verifiers, which solve NP-hard problems~\cite{Katz17} and often exhibit exponential worst-case complexity.
+Indeed, the computation of optimal robust explanations requires repeatedly querying neural network verifiers, which solve NP-hard problems~\cite{Katz17} and often exhibit their exponential worst-case complexity.
 In practice, even finding a single counterfactual -- a necessary step to ensure the \emph{optimality} of an explanation -- can quickly become infeasible for state-of-the-art neural networks with hundreds of thousands of non-linear activations (we demonstrate and discuss this in detail in Section~\ref{sec:exp-definitions}).

-Moreover, crucially, the definition of optimal robust explanations assumes that verification is complete, i.e., always either proving robustness or producing a counterfactual.
+Crucially, the definition of optimal robust explanations assumes that verification is complete, i.e., always either proving robustness or producing a counterfactual.
 This assumption is unrealistic in practice because, due to their exponential worst-case complexity, modern verifiers have to routinely enforce timeouts to handle large models efficiently, de facto making compromises about completeness to gain better performance~\cite{Bunel20, Katz17, TjengXT19}.
 As a consequence, although optimal explanations are a useful semantic ideal, they are rarely practically achievable for modern architectures.
-For instance, Figure~\ref{fig:sub1} shows the robust (but not optimal) explanation that can be computed in practice for the classification of the first image in the MNIST testing data set by a state-of-the-art convolutional neural network (with roughly $230k$ ReLUs) from the certified training literature~\cite{DePalma24}.
+For instance, Figure~\ref{fig:sub1} shows the robust (but not optimal) explanation that can be computed in practice for the classification of the fifth image in the MNIST testing data set by a state-of-the-art convolutional neural network (with roughly $230k$ ReLUs) from the certified training literature~\cite{DePalma24}.
 Notably, the explanation (i.e., the pixels that are highlighted in blue) covers a large portion of the image, making it too coarse to provide meaningful insights in practical settings.
+On the other hand, the counterfactuals (highlighted in yellow) directly point to a highly-interpretable digit transformation.